gursmeep404/Mjolnir/Docs/Research.md

 Windows I feel is like Gollum.
 Starts out with good intentions but you don't know when he will lose it and all hell will break loose.😏

-## What will I use?
-- Python-nmap /Nmap for active scanning of ports, OS and services: It would be beneficial to use Nmap's large database for such detection.
-- Scapy for stealth scanning: It can craft raw packets to bypass firewalls and IDS if required.

 # **Web scanning**